Transcript: Do Doctors Make the Grade?

-For me, the most disturbing finding in the latest update on last year on the status of nutrition education in U.S. medical schools, was that compared to the last survey in 2004, the percentage of medical school instructors who think more nutrition education is even needed dropped, from about 9 out of 10 down to about 8 out of 10.
+For me, the most disturbing finding in the latest update last year on the status of nutrition education in U.S. medical schools was that compared to the last survey in 2004, the percentage of medical school instructors who think more nutrition education was even necessary dropped, from about nine out of ten, down to about eight out of ten.

-On the other hand 71% of health professionals and final year medical students, incorrectly thought that avocadoes had cholesterol.
+On the other hand, 71% of health professionals and final year medical students incorrectly thought avocados had cholesterol in them.

-What was the average test score of doctors on question relating to diet and cardiovascular disease.
-Did they get an A+, 97-100% correct?
+What was the average test score of doctors on questions relating to diet and cardiovascular disease?
+Did they get an A+; 97-100% correct?
 If so, maybe they don’t need any more nutrition training.
-Or did they just get an A, A-, B, C, C-, D or an F, even, under 65% correct.
+Or did they just get an A, A-, B, C, D or an F even; less than 65% correct?

 What do you think?

 They didn’t get an A, B, or C. Or even a D.

 To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by Dianne Moore.

 Please consider volunteering to help out on the site.